 I've been a fan of Lackluster World

-from Issue #1.
+.
 Choosing this one as my first comic to read was a mistake.
 You know how sometimes you read a comic book that moves you so much, you don't dare pick up another when you're done?
 Because the odds of finding something comparable in your to-be-read stack is pretty damn low?
-That's what LW#5 did to me.
+That's what LW#5

 Eric mentioned to me that it was his favorite so far, and now I know why.
 We get to glimpse a flashback into Fahrenheit Monahan's childhood, where, predictably, he turns out to have been the victim of bullying.
 Normally I'd say it's a tired theme, and while nothing really profoundly original happens, Eric uses several elements expertly to deliver a proverbial punch in the gut.
 And, possibly, move the reader to tears.